-Today, I would like to discuss the FY 2020 President's Budget in terms of the goals and objectives of the FEMA's 2018-2022 Strategic Plan.
+Today, I would like to discuss FEMA's FY 2020 Budget in terms of the goals and objectives of the Agency's 2018 - 2022 Strategic Plan.
 FEMA developed this plan for supporting the Nation before, during, and after disasters and improving the Agency's execution of its fundamental mission of helping people during their greatest time of need.
 This plan seeks to unify and further professionalize emergency management across the Nation, and we encourage the whole community to join us in embracing these priorities.
 To do this and to drive both short and long-term funding decisions, the plan establishes three strategic goals for FEMA: